Written by Kiki Vo on August 27, 2019

 I also knew that in order to continue to grow and learn, I needed to find ways to challenge my own comfort with my burns.
 In 2015, I partnered with my good friend and photographer, Krysada Binly Phounsiri, on a photoshoot titled “Beauty Beyond Scars.”
 Seeing myself in those black and white photos allowed me to embrace my scars: for their unique texture and look, for how they make me who I am.

-Whenever I go to a nail salon or encounter older Vietnamese folks, they tell me to cover up and wear a long sleeve shirt.
+Whenever I encounter older Vietnamese folks, they tell me to cover up and wear a long sleeve shirt.
 Before, these types of statements would frustrate me, but now I understand that people often project their own feelings of discomfort and shock onto me.
 I see that I have the power to educate them.
 I have the choice to be patient, to explain why it is important to be aware of the challenges burn survivors face and encourage them to embrace their scars.

 It has been over fifteen years since I immigrated to the United States.
 Getting married is not the expected “end goal” for me here.
 I have the opportunity to build my legacy and accomplish any goal I set my mind to.
 Because of this freedom, I am on my way to finishing up my Masters of Social Work program.